 Deliberation, then, is about searching for paths in graphs.
 In this case, we're using directed graphs (where each edge has a direction, indicated by an arrowhead).
 The nodes of the graph represent possible states the world can be in.
-Each edge between two nodes represents execution of an action, transforming one state to another.
-One of the nodes represents the initial state of the world, the start state.
-One or more nodes represent goal states.
-The task is to find a path from the node labelled by the start state to one of the nodes labelled by goal states.
+Each edge between two nodes represents an operator transforming one state to another.
+One of the nodes, the start node, represents the initial state of the world.
+One or more goal nodes represent goal states.
+The task is to find a path from the start node to one of the goal nodes.

-Such a graph, of states reachable by sequences of actions from some start state, is called a state space.
+Such a graph, of states reachable by sequences of actions from some initial state, is called a state space.